-Figure 7.4 shows the percentage share of employed persons in the informal economy by industry.
-The Wholesale and Retail Trade; Repair of Motor Vehicles and Motorcycles Industry had the highest percentage share at 33.4 percent followed by Agriculture,
+Figure 7.5 shows the percentage share of employed persons in the informal economy by industry.
+The Wholesale and retail trade; repair of motor vehicles and motorcycles industry had the highest percentage share at 33.4 percent followed of employed persons in the informal economy above the national average (73.7 percent).